Pat Flynn (punk musician)

-Patrick Flynn (born 1985) is an American punk rock vocalist, songwriter, and educator, best known as the frontman of the hardcore band Have Heart and the post-hardcore band Fiddlehead.
+Patrick Flynn (born 1985) is an American punk rock vocalist, songwriter, and schoolteacher, best known as the frontman of the hardcore band Have Heart and the post-hardcore band Fiddlehead.
 Active in the Boston hardcore scene since the early 2000s, Flynn gained prominence leading Have Heart from its formation in 2002 until its breakup in 2009.
 He later co-founded Fiddlehead in 2014 and has fronted the group through three studio albums in the 2010s–2020s.
-Outside of music, Flynn works as a history teacher in Massachusetts.

 Early life

 Flynn grew up in a military family and moved frequently during childhood; his father, Richard Flynn, was a U.S. Army officer and speechwriter for General Colin Powell.
-In his youth Flynn developed an early passion for punk and alternative music.
+In his youth Flynn developed a passion for punk and alternative music.
 During his teens, his family settled in southeastern Massachusetts, and Flynn became involved in the straight-edge hardcore scene of New Bedford.
-He attended a Catholic high school and cultivated a strong interest in history, inspired by a teacher who made the subject engaging.
-Flynn went on to study history in college.
+He attended a Catholic high school and cultivated a strong interest in history, which he went on to study in college.

 Career

 Have Heart

 In 2002, at age 16, Flynn co-founded the hardcore punk band Have Heart in New Bedford, serving as lead vocalist and lyricist.
 Have Heart became a key part of the 2000s Boston hardcore scene, being described as a seminal straight-edge band in the genre.
 The group's debut album, The Things We Carry, was released in 2006 on Bridge Nine Records, followed by Songs to Scream at the Sun in 2008; both records were acclaimed in hardcore circles.
 Have Heart disbanded in October 2009 after a final show on National Edge Day.

 After Have Heart's breakup, Flynn pursued a career as a schoolteacher but remained musically active.
 In 2010 he and former members of bands like Dropdead formed the hardcore project Sweet Jesus, which issued a demo and later an album.
 The following year, Flynn and guitarist Austin Stemper launched a straight-edge band called Clear, releasing a demo in 2011.
 By 2015, four of the final Have Heart members (including Flynn) regrouped under the new name Free, releasing a self-titled demo (2015) and the EP Ex Tenebris (2017).
-Flynn explained that they chose not to simply continue as "Have Heart" in order to avoid overshadowing younger bands in the scene.
+Flynn said that they chose to not continue as "Have Heart" in order to avoid overshadowing younger bands in the scene.